ibm-cloud-docs/AnalyticsEngine/granting-permissions-to-users.md

 With an IBM {{site.data.keyword.Bluemix_notm}} account, you have administrative privileges in the organization or space under your account, which enables you to perform all operations on an {{site.data.keyword.iae_full_notm}} service.
 However, when you onboard other users to your account, you need to manage their permissions so that they have the required privileges to operate service instances under your account.

-In {{site.data.keyword.iae_full_notm}}s service, access to cluster life cycle management operations is governed by the following permission levels:
+In {{site.data.keyword.iae_full_notm}}, access to cluster life cycle management operations is governed by the following permission levels:

 | Operation | Required {{site.data.keyword.Bluemix_notm}} permissions | Required IAM permissions |
 |-----------|------------------------------|--------------------------|